Meraj-Kazi/C-programming-book/README.md

 ### Problem : Write a program to add, subtract, multiply and divide two numbers input by user. (result at result chapter in the end of thus book)

+Now that we're knowing about C language little by little, we need to know something new.
+Let's talk about `modulus (%)` operator.